diegomacario/Teapong/README.md

 - The 3D models were created using [3ds Max](https://area.autodesk.com/3ds-max-indie/).
 - The textures were created procedurally using 3ds Max and the [Open Shading Language](https://github.com/imageworks/OpenShadingLanguage).
-- The sound effects can be found in [freesound.org](https://freesound.org/).
+- The sound effects can be found [here](https://freesound.org/).
-- The background music is Filaments by Podington Bear, and it can be found in [freemusicarchive.org](https://freemusicarchive.org/).
+- The background music is Filaments by Podington Bear, and it can be found [here](https://freemusicarchive.org/).

 For a more detailed description of this project's code, see [this](https://github.com/diegomacario/Teapong/blob/master/documentation/making_of_teapong.pdf) presentation.